 Ever heard of poutine?
 Forget the French fries, gravy and curd cheese mix.
 The Acadian poutine râpée is a boiled potato dumpling stuffed with a delicious centre of seasoned pork, and its taste is truly unique.
 It’s great on-the-go or as part of a hearty dinner.

 A Brayon favourite from the northwestern corner of the province, ployes are a hearty buckwheat pancake cooked without flipping, creating lots of tiny holes on the top, perfect for butter, sugar, maple syrup or molasses to seep into.
-Try them at La Foire Brayonne, one of the largest Francophone festivals east of Quebec.
+Try them at a market or during special events in Edmundston.

 If you want to cook some of Acadie’s favourite foods in your own kitchen, have a look at these recipes.

 Make yourself at home and stay a while.

 Whether it’s a Victorian hotel or a seaside Airbnb, the hotels, inns, and cottages of the Acadian Peninsula are as individual and unique as the people you’ll meet.